Case Details

 The Suppression of “Exhibit G”

-1. Address the “Miraculous Recovery”: Judge Keberlein ignored Adam’s eight-month history of claiming the lost document was irreproducible.
+- Address the “Miraculous Recovery”: Judge Keberlein ignored Adam’s eight-month history of claiming the lost document was irreproducible.

-2. Reconcile Financial Inconsistencies: Judge Keberlein ignored the irreconcilable differences between Adam’s new “memory” and his sworn Financial Disclosure Statements, as well as his December 27 and 29, 2022, filings.
+- Reconcile Financial Inconsistencies: Judge Keberlein ignored the irreconcilable differences between Adam’s new “memory” and his sworn Financial Disclosure Statements, as well as his December 27 and 29, 2022, filings.

-3. Confront the Strategic Pivot: Judge Keberlein allowed Adam to abandon his year-long obsession with the “missing pages” of the nullified original MSA proposal from January 7, 2022, the moment a new lie became more profitable.
+- Confront the Strategic Pivot: Judge Keberlein allowed Adam to abandon his year-long obsession with the “missing pages” of the nullified original MSA proposal from January 7, 2022, the moment a new lie became more profitable.

-Missy, “Do you want me to pull and mark Exhibit G, Judge?”
-Judge Keberlein: [No answer] … Missy, “We have filed exhibits, but until they’re marked and offered, they’re just sitting in a queue that you cannot see.”
-Judge Keberlein, “That’s okay.
-I don’t need to right now.” … Missy, “And then I’m going to just reject all of these exhibits since none of them were offered or received, correct?”
-Judge Keberlein, “Okay.”
+Missy: “Do you want me to pull and mark Exhibit G, Judge?”
+Judge Keberlein: [No answer] … Missy: “We have filed exhibits, but until they’re marked and offered, they’re just sitting in a queue that you cannot see.”
+Judge Keberlein: “That’s okay.
+I don’t need to right now.” … Missy: “And then I’m going to just reject all of these exhibits since none of them were offered or received, correct?”
+Judge Keberlein: “Okay.”

 The Temporal Paradox and “Martial [sic] Settlement Agreement”

 Using Adam’s testimony as a foundation, Judge Keberlein declared the lost MSA “reconstructed,” despite admitting on the record that he had never seen the document he claimed to have reproduced.
-To finalize this “reconstruction,” he executed the following legal and temporal impossibilities:
+To finalize this fabrication, he executed the following legal and temporal impossibilities:

-2. Fraudulent Certification: Judge Keberlein then certified that FCC Bermingham had reviewed and approved this counterfeit document for equity on February 7, 2022.
-This certification is facially impossible, as FCC Bermingham had retired and surrendered his law license on June 10, 2022, months before the counterfeit instrument ever existed.
-Furthermore, FCC Bermingham explicitly stated on April 26, 2022, that he had never seen or reviewed the final, intended MSA that Judge Keberlein purported to reconstruct.
+- Fraudulent Certification: Judge Keberlein then certified that FCC Bermingham had reviewed and approved this counterfeit document—which served as the basis for the divorce—for equity.
+This certification was facially impossible, however, as FCC Bermingham had retired and surrendered his law license on June 10, 2022, months before the counterfeit document ever existed.
+Furthermore, FCC Bermingham had explicitly stated on April 26, 2022, that he had never reviewed the final, intended MSA Judge Keberlein purported to “reconstruct.”

 “I’m attempting, through contract law, to reconstruct what the parties agreed to.
 I think that given the very unique, exceptional, in that I’ve never heard of it happening before, MSA being lost by the family court commissioner/clerk of courts, that there had to be some type of extraordinary step taken.”